MrPickle311/zoo/Readme.md

 Short description

 This is the minimalistic Zoo project.
 It's very simple CRUD application where you can add zones, animal types and animals.
+It uses Spring Boot, Hibernate and H2 in-memory database.

 ERD Diagram